ty-elastic/otel-logging/README.md

 In this model, your service generates log statements as it always has, using popular logging libraries (e.g., [Logback](https://logback.qos.ch) for Java).
 OTel provides a MDC Appender for Logback ([Logback MDC](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-mdc-1.0/library)), which adds SpanID, TraceID, and Baggage to the [Logback MDC context](https://logback.qos.ch/manual/mdc.html).

 Notably, no log record structure is assumed by the OTel filelogreceiver.
 In the example provided, we employ the [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) to JSON-encode log messages.
 The logstash-logback-encoder will read the OTel SpanID, TraceID, and Baggage off the MDC context and encode it into the JSON structure.
-Notably, logstash-logback-encoder doesn't explicitly support [slf4j key-value arguments](https://www.slf4j.org/manual.html#fluent).
-It does, however, support [Logback structured arguments](https://github.com/logfellow/logstash-logback-encoder#event-specific-custom-fields), and thus I use the [Polyfill Appender](https://github.com/ty-elastic/otel-logging/blob/main/java-otel-log/src/main/java/com/tb93/otel/batteries/PolyfillAppender.java) to convert slf4j key-value arguments to Logback structured arguments.
+Notably, logstash-logback-encoder doesn't explicitly support [slf4j key-value pairs](https://www.slf4j.org/manual.html#fluent).
+It does, however, support [Logback structured arguments](https://github.com/logfellow/logstash-logback-encoder#event-specific-custom-fields), and thus I use the [Polyfill Appender](https://github.com/ty-elastic/otel-logging/blob/main/java-otel-log/src/main/java/com/tb93/otel/batteries/PolyfillAppender.java) to convert slf4j key-value pairs to Logback structured arguments.

 From there, we write the log lines to a log file.
 If you are using Kubernetes or other container orchestration in your environment, you would more typically write to stdout (console) and let the orchestration log driver write to and manage log files.